fatimahsy/Pandemic-Marriages-/README.md

 ## 🤖 LLM Usage

-LLM's were used to help create the abstract of this paper.
+LLM's were used to help check for spelling errors and trouble shoot code.
+Chat history can be found at `other/llm/usage.txt`

 ## 🚀 Launching into Fun!